mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Why build a server rack at home?

+If you have a bunch of servers, it seems logical to put them into a server rack, but if you're not from the homelab world, you might wonder why I'd have all these servers to begin with.

-- A dedicated server for virtual machines allows me to run several services 2
+- A dedicated server for virtual machines allows me to isolate software projects to different virtual machines, and it requires reboots less frequently than my main Windows workstation.
 - Having a storage server means that all of my devices can store data in one place that has good fault tolerance and backups.
-- I prefer running my choice of software on my router rather than crappy Linksys code
+- Building my own router with open-source software gives me more control over my network and saves me from running the buggy software that's in most consumer-grade routers.

 ## Why this guide?